Reading Time: 3 minutes

 In today’s rapidly changing climate landscape, there’s an understandable urgency to transition to sustainable energy solutions.
 It’s tempting to simply label the fossil fuel sector as an outdated relic.
 However, this viewpoint neglects to acknowledge the complex global energy matrix in which fossil fuels still play an indispensable role.

 The reality is that switching to renewable energy is not as straightforward as flipping a switch.
 We need to consider the nuanced infrastructure that underpins global energy supply.
-Projections show that by 2040, 77 percent of global energy needs will still be powered by fossil fuels.
+Projections show that by 2040, 77 per cent of global energy needs will still be powered by fossil fuels.
 These aren’t just numbers; they’re road signs indicating the magnitude of the transition we must undertake and why a balanced approach is crucial.

 Alberta’s oil sands, often singled out for criticism, are not just an energy source but a significant cornerstone of the Canadian economy, supporting jobs, revenue, and international trade.
 An overnight exit from fossil fuels, without considering the viability of alternatives, could have profound economic ramifications, hitting everything from employment rates to governmental revenues.